thradams/thradams.github.io/ptrsize.md

 ```

-Doing this the compiler may or may not complaing if we pass
+Doing this the compiler may or may not complaining  if we pass
 the an smaller size.
-The problem is that there is no garantee.
+The problem is that there is no guarantee.
 Some compilers (msvc)
-dont even parse this and variable a still just a pointer inside f.
+don't even parse this and variable a still just a pointer inside f.

 We also can use variable modified types.
 Doing this the type has a connection